MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/find-mg-graph-command.md

 description: "Learn how to use the Find-MgGraphCommand to aid in discoverability of cmdlets."

 ms.topic: how-to
-ms.date: 01/11/2022
+ms.date: 01/31/2023
 author: msewaweru
 manager: CelesteDG
 ms.author: eunicewaweru
+reviewer: maisarissi
 ---

 # Using Find-MgGraphCommand cmdlet

-Find-MgGraphCommand aims to make it easy for you to discover which API path a command calls by providing a URI or a command name.
+Find-MgGraphCommand aims to make it easier for you to discover which API path a command calls, by providing a URI or a command name.

-The Find-MgGraphCommand allows to;
+The Find-MgGraphCommand allows to:

 - Pass a Microsoft Graph URL (relative and absolute) and get an equivalent Microsoft Graph PowerShell command.
 - Pass a command and get the URL it calls.
 - Pass a command or URI wildcard (.*) to find all commands that match it.